kongzikun/Amazon-Consumer-Behavior-Analysis/README.md

 ## Abstract

-The project analyses the **Open E‑commerce 1.0** dataset, which consists of **1.8 million Amazon purchase records from over 5 000 U.S. shoppers between 2018 and 2022**, linked to their demographic profiles【385676301449250†L31-L35】.
+The project analyses the **Open E‑commerce 1.0** dataset, which consists of **1.8 million Amazon purchase records from over 5 000 U.S. shoppers between 2018 and 2022**, linked to their demographic profiles.
 By cleansing and merging transactional data with survey responses, we build a rich view of consumer behaviour.
-We find that spending patterns align with overall market performance and that pandemic restrictions accelerated online shopping while increasing heterogeneity【385676301449250†L43-L49】.
-Segmenting customers using an **RFM model and K‑Means clustering** uncovers distinct archetypes, such as **High‑Value Champions** and **At‑Risk** cohorts【385676301449250†L49-L56】.
-The dataset also offers potential for migration and socioeconomic studies【385676301449250†L57-L60】.
-Visual analytics drive each insight, emphasising the value of interactive dashboards for business and academic research【385676301449250†L60-L65】.
+We find that spending patterns align with overall market performance and that pandemic restrictions accelerated online shopping while increasing heterogeneity.
+Segmenting customers using an **RFM model and K‑Means clustering** uncovers distinct archetypes, such as **High‑Value Champions** and **At‑Risk** cohorts.
+The dataset also offers potential for migration and socioeconomic studies.
+Visual analytics drive each insight, emphasising the value of interactive dashboards for business and academic research.

 ## Key Features

 * **Comprehensive demographic analysis** – charts illustrate gender, age, income and household size distributions.
 * **Temporal breakdowns** – quarterly, monthly and daily patterns highlight spending and activity cycles; seasonal decomposition isolates trend and seasonality.
 * **Behavioural insights** – heatmaps and scatter plots compare frequency, spending and product diversity for each user group.
-* **Event‑driven analysis** – the impact of COVID‑19 and other key events is assessed through time‑stamped data and annotations【385676301449250†L47-L49】.
+* **Event‑driven analysis** – the impact of COVID‑19 and other key events is assessed through time‑stamped data and annotations.
-* **Advanced segmentation** – an RFM model combined with K‑Means clustering identifies customer segments such as High‑Value Champions, Frequent Buyers and At‑Risk customers【385676301449250†L49-L56】.
+* **Advanced segmentation** – an RFM model combined with K‑Means clustering identifies customer segments such as High‑Value Champions, Frequent Buyers and At‑Risk customers.
 * **Geographical migration** – sankey diagrams and tenure analyses examine regional moves and tenure vs. state changes.
 * **Publication‑ready visuals** – all charts are generated using Plotly and saved as high‑resolution PNG and interactive HTML files via a custom `save_academic_figure` function.